natesymer/sansom/README.md

     require "json"

     s = Sansom.new
-    s.error do |r, err| # err is the error, r is a Rack::Request [500, {"yo" => "headers"}, [{ :message => err.message }.to_json]]
+    s.error do |err,r| # err is the error, r is a Rack::Request
+      [500, {"yo" => "headers"}, [{ :message => err.message }.to_json]]
     end